DrCopyPaste/RecNForget/README.md

 Currently I use Microsoft's Visual Studio Community 2019 for development.
 To build the setup project you need to have the [WiX Toolset](https://wixtoolset.org/releases/v3.11.2/stable) installed.

 Please keep in mind this is my first (and very maybe last) WPF application so this might make it a bit more messy.
-(Especially binding logic and similar stuff...)
 For stable and buildable code please refer to the version tagged commits, in between releases there may very well be errors in the code ;)

 # upcoming features in next version (commited, not yet released)